A truly ethical elephant sanctuary in Phuket

-Running such a vast land with 7 elephants, mahouts, staff and logistic have huge overheads.
-Each elephant eats 300 kilos of pineapple leaves per day, that is more than 2 tons every single day!
+Running such a vast land with 7 elephants, mahouts, staff and logistics have huge overheads.
+Each elephant eats 300 kilos of pineapple leaves per day, which is more than 2 tons every single day!
 No days off!

 Please think about it when the day comes to choose between bathing, and true ethical: Do the right thing.